-A bit of tragic trivia: Wylie Draper, who was personally selected by Michael Jackson to portray his adult self in the series, died a year after the series' premiere after being diagnosed with leukemia.
+A bit of tragic trivia: Wylie Draper, who was personally selected by Michael Jackson to portray his adult self in the series, died a year after the series premiere after being diagnosed with leukemia.

 This Miniseries features examples of:

-- The '50s: Joe tries to get his band, the Falcons, off the ground in order to support his young family, while struggling with temporary layoffs at the Gary, Indiana steel mills, and Katherine giving birth to her seventh surviving child, Michael.
+- The '50s: Joe tries to get his band, the Falcons, off the ground in order to support his young family, while struggling with temporary layoffs at the Gary, Indiana steel mills, and Katherine gave birth to her seventh surviving child, Michael.

 - The '60s: Joseph realizes his sons have musical talent, and starts rigorously training them, sometimes to the point of abuse, and entering them in talent shows, eventually bringing on the beginnings of the Jackson Five.

-- The '70s: During their Motown years, Tito and Jermaine's marriages, and their eventual switch to Epic records and renaming themselves the Jacksons, except Jermaine, who remains with Motown.
+- The '70s: During their Motown years, Tito and Jermaine's marriages, and their eventual switch to Epic records and renaming themselves The Jacksons, except Jermaine, who remains with Motown.

 - The '80s: The period where Michael gets the most focus, Katherine confronts Joe on his infidelity (although they reconcile) Also the period where the Victory Tour takes place.